 Gastric Bypass Recovery & Follow Up

 Following surgery, it’s essential that you follow all postoperative instructions to ensure a speedy and healthy recovery.
 Your doctor will be able to go over all the necessary steps you need to take to remain healthy and ensure the procedure is a success.
-Immediately following your procedure, you’ll remain in the hospital for two to three days, under the care of medical staff.
+Immediately following your procedure, you’ll remain in the hospital for one or two days, under the care of medical staff.
 When you’re able to go home, it’s vital that you keep the advice of your doctor in mind and make sure you attend all follow-up appointments.
 Be sure to keep the following in mind as you return home:

 - Allow Yourself Time to Adjust: Be sure to take the time you need to adjust to your new lifestyle.
-Have patience with yourself, as it will take time to figure out how your new routine of healthy eating and exercise fit within your life.
+Have patience with yourself, as it will take time to figure out how your new routine of healthy eating and exercise fits within your life.